jliang6/bell-interview-assignment/README.md

 * node v12.18.0
 * npm 6.14.4

-##Library function signature:
+## Library function signature:

-Thre are two variations within this library.
+There are two variations within this library.

 The first variation takes 3 input formal parameters as follows: